Does a College Education Help in a Commercial Real Estate Agent’s Career?

 Entrepreneur Magazine had a great debate on the subject of MBA or no MBA.

 Here’s my issue with how master’s degrees are doled out.
-Because so many seekers of MBAs are not from business school, basic subjects like accounting, finance, and marketing are taught in an introductory manor.
+Because so many seekers of MBAs are not from business school, the basics curriculum like accounting, finance, and marketing are taught in an introductory manor.
 Those that have BSBAs are not separated from non-business degree holders.
 I know it’s very difficult for a school to provide separate paths for folks with different backgrounds but it’s very frustrating to pay $600 per credit hour to take Accounting 101 again.
+When there are several 101 classes you have to take again, the unnecessary investments rack up.

-Compare your personal goals with the need for an MBA.
+Compare your personal goals with the need for an MBA or other accreditation.

 If you want to be a partner at your brokerage and the position requires an MBA, it may be worth the investment.
 However, be sure you do the math on the average $50,000 to $70,000 total cost of an MBA versus potential earnings.
 If you’re considering an MBA just for the bragging rights, you may want to consider other brag-able achievements with a smaller price tag.
 Sports cars can cost less than an MBA, you know!